bradserbuddy/Buddy-Android-SDK/README.md

 #### Upload A File

 The Buddy Android SDK handles all necessary file management for you.
 The key class is `com.buddy.sdk.BuddyFile`, which is a wrapper around an Android `File` or `InputStream`, along with a MIME content type.
 Here we demonstrate uploading a picture.
-For all binary files (e.g. blobs and videos), the pattern is the same, but with a different path and different parameters.
+All binary files use the same pattern with a different path and different parameters.
+To upload a picture POST to

     BuddyFile file = new BuddyFile(new File("/some/image/foo.jpg"), "image/jpg");
     Map<String,Object> parameters = new HashMap<String,Object>();